Student Work: Graphic Design Education

 Ian Johnston, Fall 2021, University of Minnesota, Duluth

-William Higgins, Class of 2020
+William Higgins, 2020

 Montserrat College of Art

-Peter Kery expressive word assignment - gravity
+Peter Kery expressive word assignment - vanish

 Jesse Pennington, Fall 2022, University of Minnesota, Duluth